kivy/python-for-android/doc/source/quickstart.rst

   different sets of requirements.

 - bootstrap: A bootstrap is the app backend that will start your application.
-Your application could use SDL2 as a base, or Pygame, or a web backend like Flask with a WebView bootstrap.
+Your application could use SDL2 as a base, or a web backend like Flask with a WebView bootstrap.
 Different bootstraps can have different build options.